Boone County Education Foundation

 The Boone County Education Foundation’s mission is to fund additional learning experiences and resources for students, teachers and administrators within the Boone County School District.
 Every year our Foundation raises enough money to provide mini-grants to help support our mission.
 The school and classroom projects highlighted (which do not represent all of the grants we’ve given away) below are a direct result of the funds raised from individuals and companies in Northern Kentucky just like you.
 Click here for donation options!

 ATTENTION TEACHERS!
-The Mini-Grant application period for school year 2024/2025 is now OPEN!
 Make sure you review the judging rubric and use the links below to apply!
+The Mini-Grant application period for school year 2024/2025 is now CLOSED!
+Sorry, please check back next school year.

 Grant Application Letter